 3. Customers Are The Boss

 You have the ability to influence the crowd, but the more you use the megaphone, the worse things get.
-You need to listen to every one in turn and try and resolve their individual cases.
+You need to listen to every one in turn and try and resolve their individual cases, and understand common issues and trends.
 You cannot win over everybody, but you need to make sure that the new customer will be tempted in, and at the least, will not be scared away.

 Moreover, you have the opportunity to get in touch with the disappointed customers, find out what went wrong, and try to convnice them to stay whilst improving your offer in the process.
 The customer is always right when talking about their personal, subjective experiences.
 It’s up to the business to provide a better experience in the first place.

-While there is much for businesses and organisations to be wary of, the greatest sin of all is not embracing it.
-Users will reward the provider who gets it right with loyalty, upgrading, compliance and spreading the word.
+While there is much for businesses and organisations to be wary of, there’s no option to not embrace it.
+Users will reward the provider who gets it right with loyalty, upgrading, and spreading the word.
 And quickly.
 In a time of instantaneous brand re-assessment through social media, your reputation is what you do and your brand equity depends upon what your customers think of the quality of experience you provide.